DanialArab/SQL/Complete SQL Mastery/Complete SQL Mastery.md

 Similar to views and stored procedures it is a good practice to save your functions in SQL files and put them under the source control.

+We can use the DROP FUNCTION statement to drop a function:

+        DROP FUNCTION IF EXISTS function_name

 <a name="82"></a>
 #### Other Conventions